onchain/onchain-android/README.md

 ### Proposed API

-Below are some example Stamp commands.
+Below are some example commands.

 #### Get a Master Public Key